geekodour/o/content/docs/documents/notetaking.md

 ```

 -   Whenever I study anything, it'll go to [the wiki](https://mogoz.geekodour.org/)(`org-roam`) in the end.
--   Whenever I study I should have access to 5 spaces:
+-   Whenever I study I should have access to 6 spaces:
     1. Notes(topic 🐸) : The `org-roam` node
     2. Notes(non-topic 🐣): `doom:scratch`
     3. Questions(topic 🐸) : A section in the `org-roam` node
     4. Questions(non-topic 🐣) :  `doom:scratch`
-    5. Feelings/rants/frustrations : `org-journal` / twitter / telegram journal dump
+    5. Feelings/rants/frustrations : `org-journal` / telegram journal which will be reflected at [diary](https://diary.geekodour.org/)
--   If anything is exciting enough, it can go to TILs [as github issues](https://github.com/geekodour/todayi/issues/new) which then will be reflected automatically at [todayi](https://ti.geekodour.org/) .
+    6. If anything is exciting enough, it can go to TILs(org/telegram) which then will be reflected at [todayi](https://ti.geekodour.org/) .

 ## Spaced repetition {#spaced-repetition}